myhzyy/WeatherMate/README.md

 - Get your API key from WeatherAPI.com
 - Sign up for a free account and copy your personal key
-- example env file :
+- create .env in the backend folder

+**EXAMPLE .ENV FILE STRUCTURE**

-- WEATHER_API_KEY=your_api_key
+WEATHER_API_KEY=your_api_key
-- PORT=5050
+PORT=5050

 ### 🖥️ 4.
 Run the Backend Server

 - npm start
 - this will start your express server at
 - http://localhost:5050
-- You should see 'Server running on http://localhost:5050'
+- You should see '✅ WEATHER_API_KEY Loaded: true'
+- and 'Server running on http://localhost:5050'

 ### 🖥️ 5.
 Run the Frontend (Vite + React)

 - In a seperate terminal, run:
-- npm run dev
+- npm run dev in global file
 - this will start the frontend on
 - http://localhost:5173